 If you want to start a business from home and follow these brilliant entrepreneurs I am referring to then here are some tips to help you:

 1. Check your small business’s idea thoroughly

 You don't want to be putting a lot of time and energy into something that is not going to go anywhere.
 Do your research!
 Look at

-The internet, search social media, selling platforms, is it already out there, is the market saturated?
+The internet, search social media, selling platforms, is it already out there?
+Is the market saturated?
 Can you do it differently?
 Can you do it better?

-Make a business strategy - What are you going to do
+Make a business strategy - What are you going to do?

 Make a prototype and ask people what they think; there is a lot of free feedback from social media.

-Look at how much you would like to price your product or service, how much will it cost to make it and don't forget to include to price your time.
+Look at how much you would like to price your product or service, how much will it cost to make it and don't forget to include to the price of your time.
 Will you make a profit?